OptareSolutions/kong-external-oauth-request/README.md

 ![alt Plugin flow](doc/kong-external-oauth-flow.png)

 > Authentication credentials are got from configuration, not from the request.
-Becaus of that we encourage you to add any type of security ahead this service.
+Because of that we encourage you to add any type of security ahead this service.

 ## References